xdevplatform/search-tweets-python/README.rst

 ========

 - Supports Twitter API v2 'recent' and 'all' search.
+- [Update] Supports the Tweet 'counts' endpoint, which can reduce API call usage and provide rapid insights if you only need Tweet volumes and not Tweet payloads.
 - Supports the configuration of v2 `expansions <https://developer.twitter.com/en/docs/twitter-api/expansions>`_ and `fields <https://developer.twitter.com/en/docs/twitter-api/fields>`_.
 - Supports multiple output formats:
   * Original API responses (new default)